sap-tutorials/Tutorials/tutorials/cloudsdk-extensibility-type-safe-expand/cloudsdk-extensibility-type-safe-expand.md

 }

 ```
-That's it: The only thing you really did is get rid of the `new DefaultBusinessPartnerService()` term.
+That's it.
+The only thing you really did is get rid of the `new DefaultBusinessPartnerService()` term.
 Therefore, in the future whenever the implementing service changes (its name, its package, its module, etc.) your client code will not be affected and is therefore less prone to changes.

-##### Hint:
-When writing integration tests as learned in previous tutorials and you require dependency injection from your application code, please make sure that the implementing class is part of the minimal assembly.
+> **HINT:** When writing integration tests as learned in previous tutorials and you require dependency injection from your application code, please make sure that the implementing class is part of the minimal assembly.
 In other words, don't forget to add the class to the `TestUtil` deployment creator.

 [DONE]
 [ACCORDION-END]